saihgupr/tumblrpx/README.md

 # tumblrpx - A fast, modern alternative to tumblrpx.com

-redditpx is a fast & fun way to make slideshows out of reddit.
+tuumblrpx is a fast & fun way to make slideshows out of reddit.

 ## Getting Started